gizipp/gizipp.com/_posts/2020-06-11-junior-ruby-developer.md

 Yes!

+But wait, did I apply as WordPress Developer rather than Ruby Developer?

-I was applying for WordPress Developer position!
+Yeah,  I was applying for WordPress Developer position!
 Not PHP or even Ruby.
 Because I don't have confident and skillset on PHP or even Ruby.
+My skil on PHP WordPress is only around 1 year and not expert, but I think it still good choises rather than Ruby Developer.

+Despite being rejected as WordPress Developer...

 But, how come I became Ruby Developer later?

+*to be continued*